 I decided to compete again in 2001 just to test the waters and reclaimed my 1997 Overall victory.
 I placed 1st in the Women’s Open Light Weight Division and won Overall again.

 After that contest I had some major life changes.
 I was laid off my job and I moved to another state.
-After I got settled I started my online business, The Elite Physique, (MsFit) where I write figure and bodybuilding eBooks and articles and offer online personal training to help others with the same goals.
+I moved to a SMALL town and no one would hire me.
+There’s nothing her but a Walmart and a stop sign.
+So, I started my online business, The Elite Physique, (MsFit) where I write fitness eBooks and articles and offer online personal training to help others with the same goals.

 Karen Sessions Placements and Awards

-- 1995 – Pelican Iron Classic – 4th Novice Women’s Light Weight
+- 1995 – NPC Pelican Iron Classic – 4th Novice Women’s Light Weight

-- 1995 – Bayou State Classic- 3rd Novice Women’s Light Weight
+- 1995 – NPC Bayou State Classic- 3rd Novice Women’s Light Weight

-- 1995 – Acadian Extravaganza – 3rd Novice Women’s Light Weight
+- 1995 – NPC Acadian Extravaganza – 3rd Novice Women’s Light Weight

-- 1996 – Bayou State Classic – 4th Novice Women’s Light Weight
+- 1996 – NPC Bayou State Classic – 4th Novice Women’s Light Weight

-- 1997 – Bayou State Classic – 1st Open Women’s Light Weight and Overall
+- 1997 – NPC Bayou State Classic – 1st Open Women’s Light Weight and Overall

-- 1998 – Greater Gulf States – 1st Open Women’s Light Weight
+- 1998 – NPC Greater Gulf States – 1st Open Women’s Light Weight

 - 1999 – Power Lifting Contest – 1st Place Women’s Division

-- 2001 – Bayou State Classic – 1st Women’s Light Weight and Overall
+- 2001 – NPC Bayou State Classic – 1st Women’s Light Weight and Overall

-- 2004 – Infomercial for the NuWave Oven
+- 2004 – Participated in Infomercial for the NuWave Oven

-- 2005 – Writing for Physique and Fitness Magazine
+- 2005 – Writer for Physique and Fitness Magazine

 - 2005 – Platinum writer status on fitness at EzineArticles.com